 The SWQB purchases items needed to accomplish the Bureau's mission.
 If the use of the item could influence the quality of environmental programs or data, then consultation with other technical staff, the Project Manager(s), Program Manager(s) and the QAO should occur when specifications are being developed.
-After developing technical specifications and cost estimates, the proposed purchase is sent to the Program Manager(s) and Bureau Chief for approval.
-The Program Manager(s) or the Bureau Chief may determine that the specifications for the proposed purchase need further review by the QAO.
+After developing technical specifications and cost estimates, the proposed purchase is sent to the Program Manager(s) or Grant Manager(s) for approval.
+The Program Manager(s) or Grant Manager(s) may determine that the specifications for the proposed purchase need further review by the QAO.
 If the proposed purchase meets technical requirements and cost limitations, the Program Manager(s) and the Bureau Chief may approve the purchase.

-If the cost is less than \$5,000, the purchase can be procured using a DPO based on the evaluation of two bids, with final approval from ASD.
-If the cost is greater than \$5,000 but less than \$60,000, there are several options for procurement (Table 2).
+If the cost is less than \$20,000, the purchase can be procured using a DPO based on the evaluation of two quotes, with final approval from ASD.
+If the cost is greater than \$20,000 but less than \$60,000, the purchase can be procured using a DPO based on the evaluation of three quotes, with final approval from

+ASD (see Table 2).
 In some cases, Statewide Price Agreements may be available for use by NMED (more information below).

 Technical personnel evaluate the received item for conformance to requirements and specifications.
-If the item conforms to the technical requirements and specifications, the technical staff member communicates to the FAM that payment is approved.
+If the item conforms to the technical requirements and specifications, the technical staff member certifies the invoice and routes it, with proper documentation, to the SWQB financial team for processing.
 The item will be used or placed in operation within the warranty period to assure that it operates as intended and meets the technical specifications and requirements.